youzunzhi/go2_odometry/ressources/README.md

 # Motion Capture (Qualisys) Setup

-The settings for the rigid body can be found in the file _Mocap settings/go2.xml_ and can be loaded in the qualisys software in the _setting panels_ -> _6DOF tracking _-> _Load Bodies_
+The settings for the rigid body can be found in the file _ressources/go2.xml_ and can be loaded in the qualisys software in the _setting panels_ -> _6DOF tracking _-> _Load Bodies_